Continuum theory of electrostatic-elastic coupling interactions in colloidal crystals: Introduction

-Attractive interactions between like-charged colloidal particles that cannot be rationalized within the DLVO paradigm \cite{Mar21}, first seen in detailed electrostatic double-layer simulations {\cite{BOROUDJERDI2005129}}, have been directly observed in various experiments \cite{Borkovec20181,LUDWIG2020137} and have been studied extensively in the framework of different theoretical approaches \cite{Perspective}, however, without any clearcut consensus emerging as to their underlying universal mechanism(s). {Diverse interpretations were being and still are proposed in parallel.
-Apart from the proposals based upon the phenomenology of the correlation effect (as reviewed in Refs. \cite{BOROUDJERDI2005129,Perspective,Muthu2023}), a more recent, idiosyncratic list would include different aspects of overscreening from short range correlations \cite{PhysRevLett.106.046102}, ion pairing \cite{ADAR2017}, ion aggregation \cite{Kornyshev2020theory}, clustering and crowding \cite{Goodwin}, Kirkwood crossover \cite{Kjellander2020}, solvent effects \cite{Onuki2020}, ionic layering \cite{Kornyshev2020} and charge regulation \cite{Curk2021}}.
+Attractive interactions between like-charged colloidal particles that cannot be rationalized within the DLVO paradigm \cite{Mar21}, first seen in detailed electrostatic double-layer simulations {\cite{BOROUDJERDI2005129}}, have been directly observed in various experiments \cite{Borkovec20181,LUDWIG2020137} and have been studied extensively in the framework of different theoretical approaches \cite{Perspective}, however, without any clearcut consensus emerging as to their underlying universal mechanism(s).
 This {\sl embarras de richesses} \cite{podgornik2021embarras} in theoretical understanding of the non-DLVO colloid interactions stems partially from different microscopic models and partially from different approximations applied to solve these models.
 Among the variation on the model theme we can refer to the most recent proposal of charge regulation at the interacting colloid surfaces yielding an accurate description of the observed force profiles, including their attractive part, down to a few nm \cite{TREFALT20179,Borkovec20181,Borkovec20182}.
 On the other hand, the departure from the mean-field approximation is still best rationalized in terms of the {\sl weak-strong coupling dichotomy} of confined Coulomb fluids that yields an attractive electrostatic interaction between identical colloids \cite{BOROUDJERDI2005129,Perspective}.